Why Women Have Better Sex Under Socialism (2018) is a book a the intersection of politics, power dynamics, and sexual dynamics.

 There was a baby in all that bathwater, it’s time we get around to save it.

-Despite some truly important insights, there are some flags I need to raise:
+Despite some significant insights, there are some important issues I need to raise:

 1. Sometimes Interviews, Rather Than Data